jtmoka/jtmoka.github.io/projects/Github-Experience.md

 date: 2019-09-06
 labels:
   - GitHub
-summary: I have used github.
-In my fumor classes, the website functions as the primary method of collaboration..
+summary: I used github.
+In my classes, the website functions as the primary method of collaboration..
 ---

 <img class="ui tiny left circular floated image" src="../images/Screen Shot 2019-09-06 at 8.16.31 AM.jpg">

-I used github, In my former classes.
-I also download gitkraken and FileZilla.
-I used these to send my code to my teacher.
+I have used Github in my classes.
+I also downloaded Gitkraken and FileZilla.
+I used these to send my code to my teachers.

-Github functioned as the primary method of collaboration.
-In each project, we submitted our code to the teacher with the github website.
-This was only for one class.
+Github functioned as a primary method of collaboration.
+In projects, we submitted our code useing with the Github website.

 One of the major projects was to use the java language to program a rudimentary Pokemon game.
-This project requires us to each collaborate with four of our classmates, thrugho Github.
-I was I a team of five, all of whom communicated using github.
+This project required us to each collaborate with four of our classmates through Github.
+I was in a team of five, all of whom communicated using Github.